thomasabishop/eolas/Computer_Architecture/Memory/Memory.md

 #### SRAM

-SRAM (Static Random Access Memory) is also volatile memory but, in terms of the electronics, it is different in its implementation.
-In contrast to DRAM it doesn't use capacitors.
-As a result the transistors do not leak and therefore do not need to be refreshed, hence why SRAM is _static_ and DRAM is _dynamic_.
+SRAM (Static Random Access Memory) is also volatile memory but its electronical implementation is different.
+Unlike DRAM it doesn't use capacitors.
+Consequently the transistors do not leak or need to be refreshed, hence why SRAM is _static_ and DRAM is _dynamic_.

 SRAM uses [flip flops](/Electronics_and_Hardware/Digital_circuits/Flip_flops.md) to store the bits.
 It also uses multiple transistors per bit.
 This makes it faster than DRAM but more expensive.
 DRAM is at least ten times slower than SRAM.

-### Memory addresses
+## Memory addresses

 We can think of the internals of RAM as grids of memory cells.

-Each single-bit cell in the grid can be identified using two dimensional coordinates.
+Each single-bit cell in the grid can be identified using two dimensional coordinates, like in a graph.
 The coordinates are the location of that cell in the grid.

-Handling one bit at a time isn't very efficient so RAM accesses multiple grids of 1-bit memory cells in parallel.
+Handling one bit at a time isn't very efficient so RAM accesses **multiple grids** of 1-bit memory cells in parallel.
 This allows for reads or writes of multiple bits at once, such as a whole byte.

 The location of a set of bits in memory is known as a **memory address**.